decoder-it/printerbugnew/README.md

 <br>

 The vulnerability was fixed in September 2025 Patch Tuesday: https://msrc.microsoft.com/update-guide/vulnerability/CVE-2025-54918<br>
-<br>Thanks to the author of this CVE for the valuable hint :)
+<br>Thanks to the author of this CVE for a valuable hint :)